 Why Wellness and Reablement is important

 To support the ageing population, there is growing evidence that we need to improve health and wellbeing across all ages.
-Early intervention and an adoption of preventative approaches are vital.
+Early intervention and the adoption of preventative approaches are vital.
 This enables people to plan ahead, so they can minimise functional decline and their future need for care.
 (WHO, World report on ageing and health, 2015).
 Click here for more from WHO on ageing.

 For organisations that provide aged care services, there is an expressed intent to maintain and enable the functional ability of those who are in receipt of support, but in practice, the objective can raise significant challenges to ensure there are opportunities provided to all clients.
 For this to occur organisations need to make sure that every interaction with a client whether, in person, via technology, or the written word has an enabling focus.

 Response to the Wellness and Reablement approach for many organisations has gone beyond reform and change management to become embedded within the organisation’s culture.
 This takes determination and a belief across all parts of the business – from support workers to volunteers to board members.
 This approach incorporates the belief that every consumer has a right to opportunities that fulfill their physical, mental and spiritual potential, no matter where they are on life’s journey.
 An organisation’s shared beliefs and values will impact the client’s ability to achieve good outcomes and remain living in their place of choice but it also is dependent on the lens through which each individual views the clients they are supporting.

 Do they see the client as an individual who needs ‘help’ which is their role to provide or do they view the client as someone with the potential to make gains in their ability, no matter how small that gain is, with their support?
 A fundamental ageist response from staff when working with clients receiving aged care services is one of the biggest challenges to embedding wellness and reablement successfully within service delivery.